ladycui/routineRecord/README.md

+## routineRecord
-# this is a collection of routine practising, mostly java basic usage.
+ this is a collection of routine practising, mostly java basic usage.
 &ensp;